jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 ### Repository

-The Jellyfin team provides a Debian repository for installation on Debian Jessie/Stretch/Buster.
+The Jellyfin team provides a Debian repository for installation on Debian Stretch/Buster.

 **NOTE:** Only 64-bit (amd64) versions of Linux are supported as there is no Microsoft DotNET available for 32-bit (i386) Linux systems.

-1. If you are on Buster, remove any previous `ffmpeg` system packages as `4.1` is not compatible with Jellyfin at this time:
-    `sudo apt remove ffmpeg`
-    `sudo apt autoremove`

 1. Install HTTPS transport for APT if you haven't already:
     `sudo apt install apt-transport-https`